 All visiting scholars need to have a faculty sponsor who will serve as a point of contact with the department.
 Please look at the faculty webpages to find a possible sponsor.
 Please do not contact the department chair or staff about helping to find a sponsor.

-The Department of Education does not provide funding for visiting scholars.
+The Department of Education does not provide funding, housing, nor paid teaching positions for visiting scholars.
 Visitors must have their own sources of funding established prior to their visit.

 For information on the funding requirements needed to visit as a scholar, please refer to the OISS webpage.